designforcontext/aac_review_tool/data/cookbook/link_iport_from_external_vocab.md

 ### Problem Statement

-When modeling and mapping Linked Open Data, terms are often imported from other ontologies to provide types.
+When modeling and mapping Linked Open Data, terms are often referenced from other URIs on the web that are controlled by an external source.
 A common example of this practice would be the use of the AAT to provide type information for entities within CIDOC-CRM data.

 To semantically map this, all that is *required* is the URL of that type.
 However, to minimize network traffic, increase performance, and assist applications in determining what ontology you are using, it is often a good practice to include some subset of that ontology's graph within your local graph to help users understand your use of that ontology.